Chrysler LeBaron: Classic generation (1931–1941)

-The LeBarons started in the 1930s during the automobile's Classic era and competed directly with the luxury brands of its day such as Lincoln, Cadillac, and Packard.
+The LeBarons started in the 1930s during the automobile's Classic era and competed directly with the luxury brands of its day, such as Lincoln, Cadillac, and Packard.
 In the mid-1930s, Chrysler added a radical new "Art Deco" design shape, known as the Airflow Imperials, to the Chrysler line.
-The high-end CW series were supplied by LeBaron.
+LeBaron supplied the high-end CW series.
 The design features were considered advanced and perhaps ahead of their time.
-However, the shape was too radical for buyer's tastes and non-Airflow models outsold Airflows by about 3 to 1.
+However, the shape was too radical for buyer's tastes, and non-Airflow models outsold Airflows by about 3 to 1.
 Raymond Dietrich, co-founder and former stylist at LeBaron, was hired in 1932 to be Chrysler's in-house stylist.
-Dietrich restyled the Airflow line and Chryslers moved to more mainstream styles.
-As a result of the poor Airflow sales, Chrysler design actually became quite conservative for the next two decades.
-Auto manufacturers continued to build up their in-house styling departments and bodyworks, with the result that LeBaron became less important to most of its customers for design ideas and bodies.
-Toward the late 1930s, LeBaron/Briggs built more bodies for Chrysler and fewer bodies for Ford.
+Dietrich restyled the Airflow line and moved Chryslers to more mainstream styles.
+As a result of the poor Airflow sales, Chrysler's designs became quite conservative for the next two decades.
+Auto manufacturers continued to build up their in-house styling departments and bodyworks.
+LeBaron thus became less important to most of its customers for design ideas and bodies.
+Toward the late 1930s, LeBaron/Briggs built more bodies for Chrysler and fewer for Ford.
 Chrysler became their biggest customer, with additional bodies built for Packard, Hudson, and Graham-Paige.
-During the late 1930s and early 1940s, the LeBaron name and division became less important for Briggs, although it remained a division of Briggs until the Chrysler buy-out in 1953.
+During the late 1930s and early 1940s, the LeBaron name and division became less critical for Briggs, although it remained a division of Briggs until the Chrysler buy-out in 1953.

-LeBaron's last projects for Chrysler were two concept cars: the Chrysler Newport Phaeton, a super-streamlined dual cowl phaeton with an aluminum body and the remarkable 1941 Chrysler Thunderbolt, a sleek roadster with concealed headlights and a retractable metal hardtop styled by Alex Tremulis, who went on to later style part of the legendary Tucker of 1948.
+LeBaron's last projects for Chrysler were two concept cars: the Chrysler Newport Phaeton, a super-streamlined dual cowl phaeton with an aluminum body, and the remarkable 1941 Chrysler Thunderbolt, a sleek roadster with concealed headlights and a retractable metal hardtop styled by Alex Tremulis, who went on to later style part of the legendary Tucker of 1948.
 Only 6 of each were made.

 Imperial generation (1955–1975)

-The Chrysler Corporation spun off the Imperial as a separate luxury make and division in 1955.
-LeBaron was designated the top-of-the-line Imperial models from 1956 through 1975.
-These cars were Imperials and did not include the "Chrysler" nameplate.
-Vehicles branded "LeBaron" were the top model of the Imperial line, followed by the mid-line "Crown" and a short-lived nameless base model ("Custom" from 1960 until 1963); with "Southampton" being a sub-designation applied to all pillarless hardtops.
+For the 1955 model year, Chrysler Corporation spun off Imperial as a separate make and division, its flagship luxury brand, taking its name from the original Chrysler Imperial series.
+Intended as a direct competitor for Cadillac, Lincoln, and Packard, Imperial was a completely distinct vehicle make/brand that did not use the Chrysler nameplate.

-The Imperial LeBarons were made to compete directly with competitor's luxury brands that included Continental, Cadillac, and Packard, as was the case during the 1930s.
+Through the existence of the division, Imperial used two nameplates alongside a nameless base model (Imperial Custom, from 1960–1963).
+Its mid-range line was the Imperial Crown, with the flagship line branded as the Imperial LeBaron (in deference to the coachbuilder); Southampton was a sub-designation applied for pillarless hardtop bodystyles.

-The last Imperial model was assembled in June 1975, the discontinuation due to dwindling sales.
+In June 1975, Chrysler retired the Imperial brand in response to declining sales of the marque; the Imperial LeBaron was repackaged for 1976 as the Chrysler New Yorker Brougham.